HarishMatur/terraform/modules/vpc/Troubleshooting.md

   ami           = data.aws_ami.ubuntu.id
   instance_type = "t3.micro"
 }
-⚠️ Problem 4: NAT Gateway Creation Fails
+⚠️ Problem 4: NAT Gateway Creation Failed
-Explanation
+Explanation:
-NAT Gateways must be in a public subnet (with an IGW).
-Creating one in a private subnet fails.
+NAT Gateways must be created in a public subnet with an Internet Gateway.

-Fix
+Placing it in a private subnet or missing IGW causes failure.

+Fix:

 hcl
 Copy code